apakbin94/BoXHED2.0/README.md

 - Python (>=3.8)
 - conda

-## Quick Start
-This section provides a demonstration of applying BoXHED 2.0 to a synthetic data example.

-### 0. Setting up a conda environment
 We highly recommend devoting a conda environment to BoXHED 2.0.
 This step makes sure BoXHED 2.0 will not interfere with XGBoost (the library we have borrowed from extensively) when installed.
 This implementation uses python 3.8.
 Installing the conda environment should be done prioer to opening this notebook.
 Therefore, you need to set up the environment as instructed here and then reopen this notebook.
 So, please open a terminal and do the following: